wvella/Home-Assistant/README.md

 Go to the following [page](https://www.home-assistant.io/docs/z-wave/adding/) to learn how to add and remove devices.
 One the devices are added, it's time to reanme them to something nicer.
 One nice feature in adding the Z-Wave device is that it can be done *in-place* without having to remove the USB stick.
 Just start the *Add node* option in Home Assistant and click the button on the device.
 If the Mesh is working, the device should be able to be added in.
 Always remember to also *Heal* the network so the Mesh can rebuild and optimise the path.

-A word of warning.
-Z-Wave works on a mesh network, that is not line of sight (unlike Wifi).
+> **A WORD OF WARNING**: Z-Wave works on a mesh network, that is not line of sight (unlike Wifi).
 This means, the more Z-Wave devices that are added, the stronger the network becomes.
 On the converse, having only a few Z-Wave devices will cause a lot of dead nodes, which I something I wrestled with - until I figured this out.

 ### Renaming the Devices